Causes & Effects of Anxiety

 The category of anxiety disorders includes several disorders that are characterized by the continual and often debilitating emotions of apprehension, worry, and trepidation.
 Individuals who struggle with such emotions for a large amount of time are most likely to struggle with emotional upset and turmoil throughout their lives.
 While the symptoms of anxiety come from psychological distortions, a slew of physical symptoms of anxiety can become obvious to others.

 The most common types of anxiety disorders include generalized anxiety disorder, obsessive-compulsive disorder, social anxiety disorder, panic disorder, and specific phobias.
 Regardless of the type of anxiety disorder that an individual is diagnosed with, allowing it to remain untreated can impact their ability to carry out every day tasks.
-Additionally, if an individual who is battling with anxiety as well as another mental health issue like an eating disorder, the symptoms of their anxiety can become much more severe.

 Those who battle with anxiety should know that anxiety disorders are treatable.
 Effective care is available and there are a number of helpful interventions that can allow these individuals to cope with their anxiety disorder appropriately.